Ilseemerich5/E-commerce-Customer-Churn-Analysis-with-SQL-Power-BI-and-Python/Phase 1_Business_Understanding.md

 ## Objectives

-- Identify behavioral patterns that differentiate active and inactive customers, including purchase frequency, webs
+- Identify behavioral patterns that differentiate active and inactive customers, including purchase frequency, website engagement, and response to promotions.
+- Develop an interactive Power BI dashboard summarizing key metrics and supporting strategic decision-making by stakeholders.